 Seville in Autumn

-Seville is cooler in the autumn and this offers an alternative from either Spring or Summer.
+Seville is cooler in the autumn and this offers an alternative to either Spring or Summer.
 While it won’t be as hot or lively as those two months, the relative calm and cooler temperatures might be appealing to many.

 Average temperatures from low to high: 10° – 31.7° C / 50° – 89° F